Expertise Areas

 Communication

-Communication has been a big part of working with different people and on various projects over these two years.
+Communication has been a big part of working with different people and on various projects over the course of this study.
 I was never talkative or good at effective communication, which was underlined by my initial struggle to communicate my ideas.
 But as I took different courses and got assigned different team members, I gradually improved and became more confident in my capabilities and in sharing my ideas and thoughts.

 Collaboration